they-call-me-steve/joinmarket-clientserver/docs/onion-message-channels.md

 a bit!
 The point to understand is: Joinmarket's `jmbase.JMHiddenService` will, if configured with a non-empty `hidden_service_dir` field, actually start an *independent* instance of Tor specifically for serving this, under the current user.
-(our tor interface library `txtorcon` needs read access to the Tor HS dir, so it's troublesome to do this another way).
+(our Tor interface library `txtorcon` needs read access to the Tor HS dir, so it's troublesome to do this another way).

 ##### Question: How to configure the `directory-nodes` list in our `joinmarket.cfg` for this directory node bot?